faudzif/create-element/README.md

-Form validation made easy Create html elements easily using javascript only
+Create html elements easily using javascript only
 ================================

-# create-element
 You can create HTML element easily with IDs, Class or both and define parent as well if already exist

 ## Getting Started